Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Entertainment.
 In addition, it is included in the Alabama Historical Association series list.
 A significant historical month for this entry is October 1935.

 Location.
 34° 26.678′ N, 85° 43.163′ W. Marker is in Fort Payne, Alabama, in DeKalb County.
-Marker is at the intersection of Gault Avenue North (U.S. 11) and 5th Street Northtwest, on the right when traveling west on Gault Avenue North.
+It is at the intersection of Gault Avenue North (U.S. 11) and 5th Street Northtwest, on the right when traveling west on Gault Avenue North.
 Touch for map.
 Marker is in this post office area: Fort Payne AL 35968, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sequoyah | Socks | Song | Scenery (within shouting distance of this marker); Confederate Monument (within shouting distance of this marker); Boom Town Historic District (about 300 feet away, measured
+At least 8 other markers are within walking distance of this marker: Sequoyah | Socks | Song | Scenery (within shouting distance of this marker); Confederate Monument (within shouting distance of this marker); Whittler's Corner (about 500 feet away); Alabama

 Paid Advertisement